Bird scarer: Dead birds

 The use of model or actual dead birds is used to signal danger to others.
 Initially, birds often approach the corpse but usually leave when they see the unnatural position of the bird.
 This approach has been frequently used in attempts to deter gulls from airports.
 Pheasant feed sacks often have an image of an owl with large eyes so that when empty they can be strung up to scare predators.

 Balloons

 Balloons are an inexpensive deterrent.
 However, this method relies on the movement of balloons, which is something that birds can become used to.

 The addition of eye illustrations on the balloons has been shown to increase this method's effectiveness as it combats the birds' ability to adapt.
 Commercially available "scare-eye" balloons have holographic eyes that follow birds wherever they go.
 The long-term effectiveness of this method can be increased by periodically moving the placement of the scare devices.

 In the United Kingdom the use of balloons is subject to approval from the Civil Aviation Authority, especially around airfields.

+Garden owls

+Garden owls have historically been as decoys and deterrent to birds and other pests.